 Naturally, a slew of spin-offs and copycats popped up soon afterward, all doing their best to cover what horror movies had to offer, all in a very similar style and tone.

-But by the late-’70s, the type of horror that was showing at the local cineplex was vastly different than the fare that had been showing 20 years earlier: the kills were more violent, the sex completely uncensored, and the gore utterly gratuitous.
+But by the late-’70s, the type of horror that was showing at the local cineplex was vastly different than the fare that had been shown 20 years earlier: the kills were more violent, the sex completely uncensored, and the gore utterly gratuitous.
 The taste of the common horror fan had changed, and there needed to be a magazine which represented this new wave of cinema.

 Enter Fangoria Magazine, “The First in Fright, Since 1979”.